Adrian Rollini: Death and legacy

-He died after an 18-day stay in the hospital.
-According to the book Jazz and Death: Medical Profiles of Jazz Greats (2002), the author, M.D.
-Frederick J. Spencer (also a coroner), went back and analyzed Rollini's death along with many other jazz greats, and discovered Rollini died of mercury poisoning.
-During his 18-day stay he had developed a resistance to feeding, so a glass tube had been inserted into his stomach.
-The tube was weighted with mercury and somehow the tube broke, exposing Rollini to mercury poisoning.
-In an alternate account, Rollini's acquaintance, clarinetist Kenny Davern, stated in a 2001 video interview that Rollini was found murdered in a mob-related hit, a result of his gambling debts.
-He was survived by his wife, Dorothy ("Dixie") Rollini.
-In 1998, Adrian Rollini was inducted into the Big Band and Jazz Hall of Fame.
+Coroner Frederick J. Spencer, author of Jazz and Death: Medical Profiles of Jazz Greats, later analyzed Rollini's death and argued Rollini died of mercury poisoning.
+During his stay in the hospital, he had developed a resistance to feeding.
+A glass tube weighted with mercury had been inserted into his stomach and broke, exposing Rollini to the toxic element.
+In an alternate account, clarinetist Kenny Davern, a friend of Rollini, stated in a video interview that Rollini was murdered in a mob-related hit as a result of his gambling debts.
+Jazz historian Al Rose, a friend and neighbor of Rollini, said that it was speculated that he may have been killed for robbing other people's lobster pots.